 What to know

-No matter if you are moving with your family or solo, we have created this guide so that you will get answers to your most asked questions about settling in Stockholm.
+Whether you are moving with your family or solo, we have created this guide for you to find answers to your most asked questions about settling in our beautiful city of Stockholm.

 SECURITY / SAFTEY